The Prophet of Yonwood: Plot

 A young girl named Nickie is traveling with her Aunt Crystal to an old house in Yonwood, North Carolina.
 Nickie's great-grandfather has died, and the house where he lived, in a neighborhood called Greenhaven, is inherited by Crystal, who plans to sell it.
-Over time, Nickie begins to love the house and finds a girl named Amanda who lives there.
-She is there because she used to look after Arthur Green, Nickie's great-grandfather.
-Plus, Amanda has a dog named Otis that she gives to Nickie.
+Over time, Nickie begins to love the house and finds a girl named Amanda, who used to look after Arthur Green, and her dog, Otis, living in the house without her and Crystal's previous knowledge.

-In Yonwood, there is a Prophet named Althea Tower who sees the future of the world in burning flames and smoke, and subsequently spends months in a dream-like semi conscious state, in which she mutters phrases and words.
-A woman in the town named Brenda Beeson calls them instructions from God and requires townspeople to comply with her interpretation of the words, and insists that the entire city quit their "wrong" ways and start to be good people, so God would be with them.
-Brenda becomes the power that directs the police in the town to enforce the 'war against evil' and slaps buzzing bracelets on offenders who don't comply.
-The so called instructions gradually become more and more strict and unreasonable, beginning with things like no sinners, no singing, no lights, and eventually no dogs.
+In Yonwood, there is a Prophet named Althea Tower who has a prophetic vision of the world in burning flames and smoke, and subsequently spends months in a dream-like semi-conscious state, in which she mutters phrases and words.
+Her friend, Brenda Beeson claims that these phrases were instructions from God and requires townspeople to comply with her interpretation of the words, and insists that the entire city quit their "sinful" ways and start to be good people, so God would be with them during the end times.
+Brenda essentially becomes the town's dictator, directing the police in the town to enforce the "war against evil" and slaps buzzing bracelets those who don't follow her orders and are labeled as "sinful".
+The so-called "instructions" gradually become stricter and more unreasonable, as the citizens are not permitted to sing, to have lights on in their homes, or own animals, among many others.

 In the meantime, a verbal conflict between the U.S. and the Phalanx Nations begins to escalate.
 The U.S. fears that the Phalanx Nations are trying to send terrorist spies to the U.S. and they take immediate action, although the U.S. never really goes to war with them until 50 years later.
-Nickie meets a boy named Grover who is obsessed with snakes, but has to give them away because Ms. Beeson says that they are sinful.
-There is also an old, grumpy man named Hoyt McCoy, who is mean.
-However, he ends up being a kind man; he studies the stars and has made contact with aliens.
-Hoyt McCoy goes to Washington and stops the war.
+Nickie meets a boy named Grover who is obsessed with snakes but has to give them away because Mrs. Beeson says that they are sinful.
+There is also Hoyt McCoy, a seemingly grumpy, mean old man who studies the stars and makes contact with aliens.
+Later in the book, he goes to Washington and convinces the United States to not go to war with the Phalanx Nations.

-Years later, Nickie is among the group of elderly people sent to populate the underground city of Ember along with babies and children too young to know of the world above, in hopes that the human population will survive in 200 years when their descendants will resurface.
-Though forbidden to leave a record, Nickie writes a journal that she hides behind a rock for someone to read later in the future.
-It is the same journal that is found by Lina Mayfleet and Doon Harrow when they escape Ember at the climax of The City of Ember.
-In The Diamond of Darkhold, the satellite sent out by Hoyt and other scientists into space finally returns to Earth from an alien planet.
+Years later, Nickie is among the group of elderly people sent to populate the underground city of Ember along with babies and other children to preserve the human race until it was safe to return to the surface.
+Since she is forbidden to leave any records, Nickie writes an entry in her journal and hides it behind a rock for someone to read later in the future.
+Lina Mayfleet and Doon Harrow find it when they escape Ember at the climax of The City of Ember.
+In The Diamond of Darkhold, the satellite that was sent out by Hoyt and other scientists into space finally returns to Earth from an alien planet.